 Cash and counseling programs give persons with dementia a greater degree of freedom and independence in deciding what services and supports they receive.
 Persons who have Alzheimer’s disease can be resistant to change and the ability to make decisions, such as hiring, training, managing, and even firing, their own caregivers allow them to maintain a greater degree of control.

-In addition, informal caregivers already providing care might be able to be paid via a cash and counseling program.
+Informal caregivers already providing care might be able to be paid via a cash and counseling program.
 This type of program also presents the opportunity for dementia patients to hire a caregiver with which they already have a bond when the need for care arises.
 This ability to choose their own caregiver is huge, as recent data from the Alzheimer’s Association indicates that almost 80% of elderly persons with dementia receive assistance with at least one activity of daily living, such as taking a bath, getting dressed, or eating.

 Participant-directed Medicaid programs are commonly available through Medicaid waivers, but they are also available through regular state Medicaid plans.
 Some states offer multiple participant-directed programs.
-For instance, a state might offer self-direction through both their state program and via a waiver, or offer participant-direction through several waiver programs.
+For instance, a state might offer self-direction through both their state program and a waiver, or offer participant-direction through several waiver programs.

 Traditionally, state Medicaid would pay for institutionalization Medicaid (nursing home care), but not long-term care in the community.
-However, overtime this has started to change, and more states are offering long-term care, such as personal care assistance, through their state plans with the option of participant-direction.
-Formally, consumer directed care via the state plan might be referred to as the Home and Community Based Services (HCBS) state plan option.
-A handful of states are also offering consumer directed attendant care (personal care assistance) via the Community First Choice (CFC) state plan option.
+However, overtime this has changed, and more states are offering long-term care, such as personal care assistance, through their state plans with the option of participant-direction.
+Formally, consumer directed care via the state plan might be referred to as the Home and Community Based Services (HCBS) 1915(i) state plan option.
+A handful of states are also offering consumer directed attendant care (personal care assistance) via the Community First Choice (CFC) 1915(k) state plan option.
 State plan programs are entitlement programs, which means that if a person with dementia meets the eligibility requirements, he or she will receive benefits.

 To find out if there is a consumer directed program in the state in which you or a loved one resides, families should contact their local Medicaid agency.
 Find your state’s administering agency here.

 For persons who are already eligible and receiving Medicaid benefits, the application process is straight-forward.
-One should speak with their local Medicaid agency about applying and if the program has a waitlist.
+One should speak with their local Medicaid agency about applying and enquire if the program has a waitlist.